 Although anyone can develop frozen shoulder, certain groups are more at-risk than others.
 People diagnosed with diabetes, thyroid disease, and auto-immune diseases are at an increased risk of developing frozen shoulder.
 Age can also be a risk factor; most people with frozen shoulder are over the age of 50.

 - Painful Stage: This is usually when your pain first occurs and you begin to notice your shoulder does not move well.
 It can last anywhere from 2-9 months.

-- Thawing Stage: The motion in your shoulder starts improving in all directions.
+- Thawing Stage: The range-of-motion in your shoulder starts improving in all directions.
 This stage can last anywhere from several months to a few years.

 What Can I Do if I Have Frozen Shoulder?

 There is strong evidence & research supporting the use of the following forms of treatment:

 However, it’s important to note that the latest literature suggests there is no strong and conclusive evidence in favour of one form of treatment over another.
 It is therefore essential to get a thorough assessment by an experienced clinician to determine the best course of treatment for you.